hmrc/performance-test-runner/README.md

 `journeysToRun` contains the journeys that will be executed.
 Leave it empty if you want to run all the journeys

 `labels` optional string containing a comma-separated list of test labels.
 Read the application.conf file for more details.

+`percentageFailureThreshold` optional int.
+Read the application.conf file for more details.

 ### License